MerginMaps/docs/src/layer/position_variables.md

  - `@position_horizontal_accuracy` - The accuracy of the provided latitude-longitude value, in meters.
  - `@position_vertical_accuracy` - The accuracy of the provided altitude value, in meters.
  - `@position_from_gps` - True, if recorder/edited feature's geometry correspond with current user's position
- (Position marker has the same location as the cross-hair marker).
+ (Position marker has the same location as the crosshairs marker).